-Keeping the stew simple and savory, you can pass chopped tomato, onions, cilantro, jalapenos and lime wedges at the table to add an array of fresh flavors to finish.
+Keeping this easy pork posole stew simple with flavor, you can pass chopped tomato, onions, cilantro, jalapenos and lime wedges at the table to add an array of fresh flavors to finish.

 Elk Jam.
 Definition:

 A large number of vehicles stopping alongside a road to view elk, becoming so obstructed that they can scarcely move